 You have sailed solo a lot but you’ve also done so as part of a pair.
 What are the main differences?

 The difference is enormous.
-First of all, as regards sleep: when you sail with a partner, you can go to sleep properly, worry free, because you can have complete trust in the other member of the crew and can share the responsibilities.
+First of all, as regards sleep: when you sail with a partner, you can go to sleep properly, worry-free, because you can have complete trust in the other member of the crew and can share the responsibilities.
 When you sail alone you never really sleep, you have to remain alert.
-In addition, when you’re alone on board, all the manoeuvres become more complicated.
-In a pair, one can safely perform repairs or climbing up the mastwhile the other is at the helm.
-By yourself it’s a whole different story.
+In addition, when you’re alone on board, all the maneuvers become more complicated.
+In a pair, one can safely perform repairs or climb up the mast while the other is at the helm.
+By yourself, it’s a whole different story.

 How does a skipper physically prepare for an ocean regatta?